ICanBoogie/ActiveRecord/README.md

 #### Retrieving a single record

-Retrieve a single record using its primary key is really simple.
-You can either use the `find()` of the model, or use the model as an array.
+Retrieving a single record using its primary key is really simple.
+You can either use the `find()` method of the model, or use the model as an array.

 ```php
 <?php